stat545ubc-2024/CalcRelAb/README.md

 naturally into ggplot, nor does it contain / allow for calculation of relative abundance values.
-This package contains the function calc_relative_abundance() which first uses the phyloseq function psmelt() to convert a phyloseq object into a simple R dataframe.
-It then appends a column onto the dataframe containing the relative abundance of each OTU for its sample.
+This package contains the function calc_relative_abundance() which first uses the phyloseq function psmelt() to convert a phyloseq object into a simple R tibble.
+It then appends a column onto the tibble containing the relative abundance of each OTU for its sample.

 This output can then be used for simple visualisation in base R or